 Now that you can create a single chart, combine several charts to create a dashboard or infographic.
 Sometimes people use dashboard and infographic interchangeably, but these visual modes are quite different.

 Infographics are for external audiences (for example, to increase awareness about your issue).
-While dashboards are often designed as handouts to accompany discussions at meetings, infographics are standalone summaries of information.
 They’re usually designed for large masses of the general public—not just a handful of key decision makers, like dashboards—so they include plenty of explanatory text.
 Charts are often grouped together so that you can “read” the story from top to bottom.

 Sign up for my free online course called Soar Beyond the Dusty Shelf Report.
 There are seven lessons that help you get started with data storytelling.
 Or, contact me about online courses, in-person workshops, virtual webinars, coaching sessions, conference keynotes, and custom design projects.